-Haad Khom Beach
+8. Haad Khom Beach

 If you’re looking for a beach with very few people, then Haad Khom Beach is for you.
 But be wary that this beach is quiet for a reason.
 The sand is course and there is quite a bit of rocks and dead corals on the beach and ocean floor.
 This may be a bit of a nuisance for swimming, but if you’re just planning to sun bathe or read a book, this beach is a great option.

-If you want peace and quiet, but also a more swimmable beach than Haad Khom, then Zen Beach is your answer.
+If you want peace and quiet, but also a more swimmable beach than Haad Khom Beach, then Zen Beach is your answer.
 The sand is soft and there are minimal rocks, dead corals and broken shells around.

-West Coast Beach
+10. West Coast Beach

 This is a small beach on the west coast of Koh Phangan, and probably the most isolated one that we visited.
 Including the two of us, there were only 6 people on the entire beach.

-The best beaches in Thailand
+The Best Beaches in Thailand

 There are a few beaches on the east coast such as Thong Nai Pan Yai Beach and Haad Than Sadet Beach that is only accessible by boat too.
 In that case it may be better to stay there for a few nights to maximise your boat transfer.